Pool Pump Troubleshooting: Fix Common Problems

 Pool pump leaks fall into two zones: the wet end (pump body and impeller area) and the plumbing connections (union fittings and PVC joints).
 Knowing which zone the water is coming from determines the repair.

-A drip from the basket lid seam is usually a dried O-ring, the easiest fix in pool equipment.
+A drip from the basket lid seam is a dried O-ring, the easiest fix in pool equipment.
 Water at the junction between the pump body and the motor typically means a failed shaft seal, which is more involved but still a DIY repair ($10-$30 for parts).

 This section is for you if: You see water dripping, pooling, or spraying from anywhere on the pump assembly.